 If you are feeling motivated also consider getting a 2nd or 3rd pot to start growing some herbs as well.
 My basil is one of the plants that did incredibly well last year (even for someone with hardly any experience like me!) and the flavor also goes so well with tomatoes.
 Once you have obtained your supplies it is important to know that you need to bury half or more of your tomato plant (including leaves) when planting it.
 Then find a super sunny spot for it on your deck or in your yard.
 Be sure to water it every day for about the first week and then every few days after that.
 Don’t forget to sprinkle a handful of the organic fertilizer around the base of the plant right after you plant it and then every 3 – 4 weeks thereafter (mark your calendar as a reminder)!

 Mid-April to mid-May is the optimal time to plant tomatoes (as well as a lot of other vegetables) here in the Southeast.
-To find out the optimal time for planting vegetables in your area just enter your zip code in the USDA Hardiness Zone Finder map and then click on the Planting Zone Schedule for your zone (on the left-hand side of the screen).
+To find out the optimal time for planting vegetables in your area just enter your zip code in the USDA Hardiness Zone Finder map and you will see the legend on the right side of the screen.
 About 2 or 3 months after you get your plants in the ground (or pot) be ready to enjoy some of your very first flavorful, juicy tomatoes.
 Happy planting to you!

 Before you go grab your garden gloves, here is another little reminder that you don’t need a spacious, flat yard to grow your own food.
 Check out all these vertical gardens that we saw in Europe!